 Rice holds a bachelor’s degree in business administration from Howard University, a juris doctorate from Loyola University’s School of Law and master’s degree in business administration from Tulane University.
 After graduating from Howard University, he was commissioned as a second lieutenant in the United States Army and served as a military intelligence officer with the 101st Airborne Division (Air Assault) at Fort Campbell, Ky.
 While in the Army, he earned the Airborne Badge, Air Assault badge and was awarded the Army Commendation and the Army Achievement medals.

 He is a member of the Alabama and Louisiana State Bar Associations, the American Bar Association, the New Orleans Bar Association, the National Bar Association and the Omega Psi Phi fraternity.
-He received the Loyola University School of Law Distinguished Moot Court Alumni Award in 2004.
+In 2018, he was awarded an honorary doctor of laws degree from Loyola University New Orleans, and received the Loyola University College of Law Distinguished Moot Court Alumni Award in 2004.
 New Orleans City Business magazine also recognized Rice as a member of the Power Generation in 2003 and as a “Leader in Law” in 2008.

-In addition to serving on the visiting committees of the Loyola University School of Law and the Howard University School of Business, he is a member of the Business Council of New Orleans executive committee, and serves on the boards of the Greater New Orleans Foundation, Dillard University, OncBioMune Pharmaceuticals Inc., University Medical Center, and former president of the Boy Scouts of America’s Southeast Louisiana Council.
-Rice currently serves as Area 1 President of the Southern Region of the Boy Scouts of America and is President of the United Way of Greater New Orleans.
-The mayor of New Orleans also appointed Rice to the NOLA Business Alliance board, the city’s first-ever public-private partnership for economic development.
+In addition to serving on the visiting committees of the Loyola University School of Law and the Howard University School of Business, he is a member of the Business Council of New Orleans executive committee, and serves on the boards of the Greater New Orleans Foundation, Dillard University and OncBioMune Pharmaceuticals Inc. Rice is the former Area 1 President of the Southern Region of the Boy Scouts of America and is the former Chairman of the Board of Trustees of the United Way of Southeast Louisiana.
+Rice recently was appointed the Civilian Aide to the Secretary of the Army (CASA) for South Louisiana.